Recognizing nurses for excellence in the art and science of nursing for 28 years.

 The event honors one hundred RNs who were nominated by their peers and selected for being role models, leaders, community servants, compassionate caregivers and significant contributors to the nursing profession.
 The nurses recognized come from all practice areas in nursing including acute care, sub-acute care, school nursing, nurse leaders, academics and many more.

 It is a special honor for a nurse to be nominated by family members, patients, peers, former teachers, physicians, and administrators.
-Over the past twenty-seven years, this award has become recognized throughout the nursing community in the Dallas/Fort Worth metroplex as an esteemed honor and prestigious accomplishment.
+Over the past twenty-eight years, this award has become recognized throughout the nursing community in the Dallas/Fort Worth metroplex as an esteemed honor and prestigious accomplishment.